Arm Lift in Tampa, FL

 Dr. Traci Temmen is skilled in arm lift surgery, also known as brachioplasty, and other body contouring procedures following weight loss.
 She is known by her Tampa patients for her perfectionist nature, discerning eye, expert surgical skill, and easy bedside manner.
 If you are finally ready to get slim, tight, and toned upper arms that look great in a sleeveless dress, call Dr. Traci Temmen, arm lift surgery and brachioplasty specialist, today!

-Arm Lift (Brachioplasty) Surgery
+Arm Lift (Brachioplasty) Procedure Details

 An arm lift surgery is designed to remove excess fat and tighten the skin of the upper arms.
 Depending on the degree of skin laxity and excess fat, liposuction alone, a combination of liposuction and skin excision, or a two-staged procedure with liposuction and skin excision is used.
 Dr. Traci Temmen and her staff will help you select the best arm lift surgery to fit your needs and fulfill your dreams.